What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Miami’s nightlife has something for everyone, whether you’re in the mood for a rooftop bar with stunning views or a dive bar with live music.

-Head over to the Faena District and experience the enchanting atmosphere of the Faena Theater in the Faena Luxury Hotel on Mid Beach, where you can enjoy cabaret-style shows and performances.
+Head over to the Faena District and experience the lively atmosphere of the Faena Theater in the Faena Luxury Hotel on Mid Beach, where you can enjoy cabaret-style shows and performances.

 “Faena Hotel Miami Beach features an artful visual language that recalls the glamour of the 1950’s with stunning Art Deco appeal.”